mahirliy55/stellar-id/README.md

 ## 🌟 Star This Project

 If you found this project helpful, please consider giving it a star ⭐!
 It helps the project to be discovered by more people.

+This approach provides the best of both worlds: a great developer experience and exceptional performance.